Customize OneDrive sites

 Each of these options has advantages and disadvantages, and the right option depends on your detailed business requirements.
 You can also apply some settings from the Office 365 suite level, but you would be looking for some more specifics, so actual customizations are needed.

-A classic example of these enterprise requirements is branding, and for that we already have Office 365 theming introduced, which can be used to control some level of branding.
+A classic example of these enterprise requirements is branding, and for that we already have Microsoft 365 theming introduced, which can be used to control some level of branding.

-The following diagram shows the current settings for Office 365 theming, which can be applied across all Office 365 services.
+The following diagram shows the current settings for Microsoft 365 theming, which can be applied across all Microsoft 365 services.

-Because by default Office 365 theme settings control the OD4B site suite bar, you will most likely use these options together with other options to ensure that you can provide at least the right branding elements across your OD4B sites.
-Notice that when you change, for example, the Office 365 theme settings in the Office 365 admin tool, it does take quite a long time to get the settings applied for OD4B sites, so be patient.
+Because by default Office 365 theme settings control the OneDrive site suite bar, you will most likely use these options together with other options to ensure that you can provide at least the right branding elements across your OneDrive sites.
+Notice that when you change, for example, the Office 365 theme settings in the Office 365 admin tool, it does take quite a long time to get the settings applied for OneDrive sites, so be patient.

 Hidden app part with user context